Cao Cao: Video games

 Cao Cao appears in many historical simulations based on the Three Kingdoms period including all instalments of Koei's Romance of the Three Kingdoms video game series and Total War: Three Kingdoms.
-He is also featured as a playable character in Koei's Dynasty Warriors and Warriors Orochi series.
-He also features in Koei's Kessen II as a playable main character.
+He is also featured in Koei's Dynasty Warriors and Warriors Orochi series, in Koei's Kessen II, and in TiMi Studios' Honor of Kings as playable main characters.